ProcessWire: Template architecture

 Templates in ProcessWire are a content type that contains one or more custom fields representing the definition of the content type.
 Every page in ProcessWire is assigned to a template which then represents the type of page.
 A template is typically shared among multiple pages.
 Templates also define access control, caching and other settings shared among pages using the template.

 Templates optionally have an associated PHP file, referred to as the template-file.
 This file is executed whenever the URL for a page using the template is accessed.
 As a result, template-files are typically used for output purposes.
 The template-file is provided with several API variables, the most notable being the $page API variable, which contains all the fields and content of the current page being viewed.

 Template-files serve multiple contexts, depending on the application.
 ProcessWire's default web site profiles use template-files primarily for output of direct and dynamically generated HTML markup.
 Template-files may also be used as intermediate controllers between a model and a separate view.
 Because template-files are regular PHP files, they are able to call upon other web services or PHP applications where appropriate, without a separate parsing layer.

 Field architecture

 All fields in ProcessWire are custom fields defined by the user.
 A given field may be assigned to multiple templates, which in turn hold individual chunks of content for each page using that template.
 Every field has a type, referred to as the “fieldtype” (1 word), a type of plugin module.
 ProcessWire includes several fieldtype modules including those that support text, numbers, files, images, page references, URLs, email addresses, dates and comments.
 Additional fieldtype modules are installed as 3rd party modules.

 Distribution and requirements

 ProcessWire's source code is hosted on GitHub and is also distributed on Softaculous, Bitnami and Composer/Packagist.

-ProcessWire runs in the AMP (Apache, MySQL, PHP) platform used by many hosting providers and web development environments.
-ProcessWire requires PHP version 5.3.8 or newer, and MySQL 5.0.15 or newer.
+ProcessWire runs in the AMP (Apache, MySQL or MariaDB, PHP) platform used by many hosting providers and web development environments.
+ProcessWire requires PHP version 5.3.8 or newer, and MySQL or MariaDB 5.0.15 or newer.